1

 how to sell rental property with tenants California

-If you’re a landlord in California planning to exit the rental business, you may have already considered putting your property up for sale.
-While you have every right to do this, the process can be wrinkled with challenges if there’s still a tenant in residence.
-You may see yourself going through legal issues that can delay or even prevent you from selling the property in California.
+If you're a California landlord planning to exit the rental business, you may have already considered putting your property up for sale.
+While you have every right to do this, the process can be wrinkled with challenges if there's still a tenant in residence.
+You may see yourself going through legal issues that can delay or even prevent you from selling the property.

-Can You Sell a Rental Property with Tenants in California?
+Can You Sell a Rental Property with Tenants California?

 can you sell a rental property with tenants California

 Yes.
-You can legally sell a rental property in California even if it is occupied by tenants.
+You can legally sell a rental property even if it is occupied by tenants in California.
 In fact, many real estate transactions these days involve rental properties that are being sold even with tenants in residence.

 The timeframe with which you can sell your rental property to a new buyer depends on the lease agreement with the tenant